1995 – 2026

 Sun, Oracle, and the EU antitrust fight

-In January 2008, Sun Microsystems acquired MySQL AB for approximately $1 billion — at the time the largest acquisition of an open-source company.
+Sun Microsystems agreed to acquire MySQL AB on January 16, 2008 for approximately $1 billion — at the time the largest acquisition of an open-source company — and closed the deal on February 26, 2008.
 Then in April 2009, Oracle agreed to acquire Sun, which put MySQL under the control of the company whose flagship product it most directly competed with on price.

 The European Commission flagged exactly that concern and opened an in-depth Phase II merger investigation (Case COMP/M.5529), delaying the deal for months.
 The review weighed whether Oracle would let MySQL wither — and concluded, in part, that the open-source nature of MySQL meant a fork could act as a competitive check on Oracle regardless.
 After Oracle published a set of public commitments about MySQL's future on December 14, 2009 (continuing GPL releases, honoring the dual-license model, keeping storage-engine APIs open, and funding development through at least 2015), the Commission cleared the merger unconditionally on January 21, 2010.
 The acquisition completed on January 27, 2010.